-Visit 1: Screening Step Procedure Details 1.1 Statement of Informed Consent Each subject must read, understand, and sign the Statement of Informed Consent before being enrolled into the study.
-The Principal Investigator or his/her designee conducting the informed consent discussion must also sign the consent form.
+Visit 1: Screenimz Step Procedure Details 1.1 Statement of Info1med Consent Each subject must read, understand, and sign the Statement of Info1med Consent before being enrolled into the study.
+The Principal Investigator or his/her designee conducting the info1med consent discussion must also sign the consent form.
 Note: The subject must be provided a signed copy of this document.
-1.2 Demographics Record the subject's year of birth, age, gender, race and ethnicity.
+1.2 Demographics Record the subject's year of birth, age, gender, race, and ethnicity.
 1.3 Medical History and Concomitant Medications Record the subject's medical history and concomitant medications.

-Visit 1: Screening Step Procedure Details 1.4 Habitual Lenses Record the subject's habitual lens type, parameters, lens care solution, wear modality and approximate prescription date.
-1.5 Eligibility after Screening All responses to Screening Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria must be answered "no" for the subject to be considered eligible.
+1.4 Habitual Lenses Record the subject's habitual lens type, parameters, lens care solution, wear modality, and approximate prescription date.
+1.5 Habitual lens wear time.
+Record the average and comfortable wear time for the subject's habitual contact lenses.
+1.6 Eligibility after Screening All responses to Screening Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria must be answered "no" for the subject to be considered eligible.
 If subject is deemed to be ineligible after screening, proceed to Final Evaluation and complete Subject Disposition.
 Refraction and Biomicroscopy forms do not need to be completed as part of Final Evaluation.

-Visit 1: Baseline Step Procedure Details 1.6 Subject reported ocular symptoms Record any subject reported ocular symptoms reported with regard to their habitual contact lenses.
-1.7 Baseline PRO questionnaire Ask the subject to fill out the baseline questionnaire regarding their experience with their habitual contact lenses .
-1.8 Entrance visual acuity Record the monocular distance Snellen visual acuity for each eye (OD, OS) to the nearest letter with the subject's habitual contact lens correction.
-Subjects must continue until at least 50% of the letters on a line are read incorrectly.
-1.9 Remove habitual lenses The subject's habitual contact lenses will be removed and stored in a lens case, if required.
+Visit 1: Baseline Step Procedure Details 1.7 Subject reported ocular symptoms Record any subject reported ocular symptoms reported with regard to their habitual contact lenses.
+1.8 Baseline PRO questionnaire Ask the subject to fill out the baseline questionnaire regarding their experience with their habitual contact lenses .
+1.9 Entrance visual acuity Record the monocular distance Snellen visual acuity for each eye (OD, OS) to the nearest letter with the subject's habitual contact lens correction.
+Subject must continue until at least 50% of the letters on a line are read correctly.
+1.10 Remove habitual lenses The subject's habitual contact lenses will be removed and stored in a lens case, if required.

-Visit 1: Baseline Step Procedure Details 1.10 Subjective spherocylindrical refraction Conduct a full spherocylindrical bare eye subjective refraction with binocular balance and record the resultant monocular visual acuity for each eye to the nearest letter.
+Visit 1: Baseline Step Procedure Details 1.11 Subjective spherocylindrical refraction Conduct a full spherocylindrical bare eye subjective refraction with binocular balance and record the resultant monocular visual acuity for each eye to the nearest letter.
 Note: The duo-chrome test should be used for refining the monocular and binocular spherical endpoints.
 This test will be considered to have reached the endpoint when the targets on red and green backgrounds appear to be equally sharp.
 However, if the subject's response changes immediately from "red" to "green" with a 0.25DS change in power, the endpoint will be the most plus power (with "red" target clearer) before this reversal.
-1.11 Slit lamp biomicroscopy The FDA Slit Lamp Classification Scale will be used to grade findings.
+1.12 Slit lamp biomicroscopy The FDA Slit Lamp Classification Scale will be used to grade findings.
 If any slit lamp finding is graded as 3 or worse, the visit will be discontinued; however, the subject may repeat the baseline evaluation (one time) at a later date once the condition lessens.
-Should the clearance of the fluorescein need to be expedited, preservative free rewetting drops or artificial tears may be instilled.
-1.12 Eligibility at baseline All responses to Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria questions must be answered "no" for the subject to be considered eligible.
+Should the clearance of the fluorescein need to be expedited, preservative-free rewetting drops or artificial tears may be instilled.
+1.13 Eligibility at baseline All responses to Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria questions must be answered "no" for the subject to be considered eligible.
 If subject is deemed to be ineligible after baseline, proceed to Final Evaluation.
+1.14 Iris color The investigator will record the subject's iris color using the scale provided in Appendix E.